IMGIITRoorkee/omniport-backend/omniport/services/README.md

 > A collection of services that Omniport apps rely on for various utilities

-Omniport ensures that code is structured in the best way possible and grouping services into their own folder is the right way to organise code.
+Omniport has a set of applications that apps depend on for some functionality.

-Note that the services in the `services` folder are not drop-in like the apps in the `apps` folder.
+These services must be placed in this folder, `services/`.

-`appGroup: services`
+Services are not plug-and-play like apps, and therefore all services must be cloned in order to ensure that everything works as expected.